markusroessler/MRoessler.BlazorBottomSheet/docs/api/MRoessler.BlazorBottomSheet.BottomSheet.CloseOnBackgroundClick.md

 ## BottomSheet\.CloseOnBackgroundClick Property

-whether to close the sheet when the background overlay is clicked
+Whether to close the sheet when the background overlay is clicked \(Default: false\)

 ```csharp
 public bool CloseOnBackgroundClick { get; set; }